 Built out of shipping containers, sustainability was always at front of mind in the design of Hop’s and runs through all of their practices as a restaurant, from local purchasing to composting.
 April previously served as the recycling coordinator, energy conservation manager, and director of the Center for Environmental Education at Morehead State University.
 These past experience proved integral to thinking through the design and goals for Hop’s.

-Hop’s is currently closed for the season (from about November to March), but they are looking forward to a 2022 full opening and serving up even more local food than last year, and a variety of local music from hip-hop to bluegrass.
+Hop’s is in the midst of their 2022 season.
+They are serving up even more local food than last year, and a variety of local music from hip-hop to bluegrass!
 To learn more, visit their webpage here.

 April also coordinates all of the work going into Graining Fork Preserve.
 As climbing became more and more popular over the last several years the area has gone through changes to protect both the natural area and visitor safety.
 Climbers can find details and apply for permits via the preserve’s website.
 Each container also houses an apartment that can be rented directly by contacting April or through Airbnb: Apartment 1 and Apartment 2.